seankennelly/SnipNest/README.md

 - Bcrypt hashes user passwords on registration

 ## Database Integrity
 - To ensure User-submitted data is accurate, consistent, and reliable, the `store()` function in `ListingController` enforces data constraints.
-All fields are required and some (email, website) must adhere to correct formatting.
+All fields are required and some must adhere to correct formatting.
 - Each form input field has `@error('input')` tags to inform users which fields are producing errors

 ## Testing
 To test the app, I created a factory and generated fresh fake data with Faker, using the `php artisan migrate:refresh --seed` command.
 This command also refreshed my database tables.

+## Prospective Improvements
+- In a future iteration of this project users should be able to rate and comment on snippet postings, further enhancing the community aspect of the site.
+- Snippet postings show the name of the user who posted them.
+In a future iteration this should become a link to a profile page for that user listing all their posts.